 TIG welding can produce much stronger welds compared to laser welding.
 Some important factors to note when wanting products GTAW welded:

-- Parts must have enough material to where they will not distort.
+- Parts must have adequate material to avoid distortion.

-- Weld joints or areas are easy to access to stick the torch into without arcing out in unwanted areas.
+- Weld joints or areas should be easy to access to stick the torch into without arcing out in unwanted areas.